fastresearchgroup/TORCHE/README.md

 References:
 1. A. ZUKAUSKAS, R. ULINSKAS, Heat Transfer in Banks of Tubes in Crossflow, Hemisphere Publishing, United States (1988).

-This model implementation is discussed in detail in the following conference proceedings:

-1. J. B. Haefner, L. B. Carasik, Y. A. Hassan, Development and Verification of MATLAB Functions for Pressure Drop Estimation in Crossflow Tube Bundles.
-In Transactions of the American Nuclear Society (Vol. 115(1), pp. 1535-1537).
-Las Vegas, Nevada

 ### Gnielinski & Gaddis Model